Khoa94/car-dealer-jdbc/readme.md

 Current issue:
 Line 156 to line 162 in App.java: I set the data for the JTable but when I run the application, the data is not displayed.
 For now, to see the data in the table, you'll need to use the h2 console.

+You can insert, update and delete data using the Java Swing UI.